 Each business unit is required to conduct risk control self-assessment and report the results of which regularly to Risk Management.
-These reports will be used in assessing and analysing the overall operational risk exposure and providing a basis for determining corrective actions and follow-up.
-This makes it incumbent upon individual business units to review regularly that their work processes are structured and managed, thereby mitigating operational mishaps and enhancing their ability to redress the problems in a coherent and timely manner.
+These reports will be used in assessment and analysis of the overall operational risk exposure and providing a basis for determining corrective actions and follow-up.
+This makes it incumbent upon individual business units to conduct a review regularly to ensure that their work processes are structured and managed properly, thereby mitigating operational mishaps and enhancing their ability to redress the problems in a coherent and timely manner.
 In this context, continuous attention has been given to providing effective and efficient oversight across the organisation, including defining a clear scope of responsibilities and approval authority, establishing checks and balances, and securing data and information.
 Particular attention has also been given to ensure the continuity of business activities in accordance with international standards while enhancing sound corporate governance.